Monte Rosa Therapeutics Announ - GuruFocus.com

-BOSTON, Oct.
-31, 2022 (GLOBE NEWSWIRE) -- Monte Rosa Therapeutics, Inc. ( GLUE), a biotechnology company developing novel molecular glue degrader-based medicines, today announced the company will participate in the following upcoming investor conferences:
+BOSTON, Nov.
+01, 2022 (GLOBE NEWSWIRE) -- Monte Rosa Therapeutics, Inc. ( GLUE), a biotechnology company developing novel molecular glue degrader (MGD)-based medicines, today announced the company has dosed the first patient in its Phase 1/2 clinical trial evaluating MRT-2359 for the treatment of MYC-driven solid tumors, including lung cancer.
+MRT-2359 is a potent, selective and orally bioavailable GSPT1-directed MGD, designed to disrupt protein synthesis in MYC-driven tumors, and lead to anti-tumor activity.

+“MYC transcription factors are well-defined drivers of human cancers, and disrupting protein translation has emerged as a promising path to address this highly prevalent disease pathway.
+Dosing the first patient is a significant milestone in developing MRT-2359 as a therapeutic option for MYC-driven cancers,” said Filip Janku, M.D., Ph.D., Chief Medical Officer of Monte Rosa.
+“We have designed our Phase 1 trial to move efficiently through dose escalation and, by focusing on tumor types where MYC expression is prevalent, to improve our chances of seeing early signals of clinical activity.
+We are encouraged by the strong preclinical data and hope that MRT-2359 will make a meaningful difference in the lives of patients.”

+The Phase 1/2, open-label, multicenter study will primarily assess the safety, tolerability, pharmacokinetic (PK), pharmacodynamic (PD) and preliminary clinical activity of MRT-2359 in patients with previously treated selected solid tumors, including non-small cell lung cancer (NSCLC), small cell lung cancer (SCLC), high-grade neuroendocrine cancer of any primary site, diffuse large B-cell lymphoma (DLBCL) and solid tumors with L-MYC or N-MYC amplification.
+In the Phase 1 portion of the study, patients will receive escalating doses of MRT-2359 to determine the maximum tolerated dose (MTD) and recommended Phase 2 dose (RP2D).
+Once the RP2D is determined, the anti-tumor activity of MRT-2359 will be assessed as part of the Phase 2 portion of the study, which includes molecular biomarkers for stratification and selection.

 About Monte Rosa